Obert Logan: New Orleans Saints

-Logan was selected by the New Orleans Saints in the 1967 NFL Expansion Draft, becoming the franchise's first starting free safety.
+Logan was selected by the New Orleans Saints in the 1967 NFL expansion draft, becoming the franchise's first starting free safety.
 He was released on August 25, 1968.

 Dallas Cowboys (second stint)

-On August 28, 1968, he was claimed by the Dallas Cowboys.
+On August 28, 1968, Logan was claimed by the Dallas Cowboys.
 On September 4, he was released and later signed to the taxi squad, where he spent the rest of the season.
 On August 30, 1969, he was released after being tried out as a flanker.
-He would spend his last 2 years of professional football in the Texas Football League.
+Logan would spend his last two years of professional football in the Texas Football League.

 Personal life

-Logan was well liked and respected by his teammates and his courage and attitude toward the game.
 After the NFL, Logan spent one season as an assistant player-coach for the San Antonio Toros of the Continental Football League.
 He then held the same position for one year the Fort Worth Braves of the Texas Football League, which was serving as a farm club for the Kansas City Chiefs.

-He was trying his hand in the rodeo business as a rancher, when he accepted the Athletic Director and his last coaching job for the St. Paul Cardinals of Shiner, Texas.
+Logan was trying his hand in the rodeo business as a rancher, when he accepted the athletic director and his last coaching job for the St. Paul Cardinals of Shiner, Texas.
 He contracted colon cancer and died in Luling, Texas at his home at the age of 61 on January 21, 2003.
 He would often tell friends that the most memorable thing about playing football for the Cowboys was Coach Tom Landry.
 Logan remembered that the first thing Landry told the rookies at training camp was that his priorities were "God, family and the Dallas Cowboys".
 He recalled being surprised that football was not Landry's first priority.

-At his funeral many of his Cowboy's teammates served as his pall bearers, among them were Lee Roy Jordan, Walt Garrison, Bob Lilly, Don Meredith, and Tex Schramm.
-Logan had maintained lifelong friendships with all of these men.
-After his death Cowboy great Lee Roy Jordan said of him, "Obert was just a nice guy.
+At his funeral many of Logan's Cowboys teammates served as his pallbearers; among them were Lee Roy Jordan, Walt Garrison, Bob Lilly, Don Meredith and Tex Schramm.
+After his death, Jordan said of him, "Obert was just a nice guy.
 I loved being around him.
 He was undersized and under-everything else but he proved right away that he was a great competitor.
-He represented the Dallas Cowboys well".
+He represented the Dallas Cowboys well."
 Logan was survived by his mother Fannie Mae Logan, wife Patricia, and brother James.